 To apply for a place, please complete our In-Year Admissions form below.

 In-Year Admissions Form

-If you have any questions in relation to in-year admissions, please contact us either by email at email@example.com or by phone on 01772 717782.
+If you have any questions in relation to in-year admissions, please contact us by emailing email@example.com

 You may ring the school office to confirm that the form (and accompanying evidence) has been received.

 Your application will be acknowledged upon receipt and we will advise you of the outcome within a maximum of 15 school days.

 Where places are available but we have more applications than places, the published oversubscription criteria will be applied, to ensure the correct child/children are offered the places.

 If there are no places available, the child will be added to the waiting list and you have the right of appeal.
 Please see below for appeal information.
 Please note, that the waiting list does NOT guarantee a place at our school and if your child is currently not in education you should either make an appeal to our school and/or apply for a place at an alternative school.

 Further information on how to apply for a local school can be found on the Lancashire County Council website: https://www.lancashire.gov.uk/children-education-families/schools/apply-for-a-school-place/changing-schools-during-the-school-year/

 Appeals (If the LA co-ordinates appeals on behalf of the school)